 - You will be taken to the Withdrawal Confirmation screen.
 Click Close to complete the process, or View to see the details of your withdrawal.

 If you withdraw from a subject before its census date and are no longer on track to complete your course by your Confirmation of Enrolment (CoE) end date, you must apply for a Reduced Study Load.
-Only students with an approved reason to reduce their study load can receive an updated Confirmation of Enrolment (CoE) in order to renew their visa.
+Only students with an approved reason to reduce their study load can receive an updated Confirmation of Enrolment (CoE) in order to renew their student visa.

-How your fees will be affected
+How withdrawing affects your fees

 If you withdraw from a subject before the census date for that subject, your fee liability for that subject will be cancelled.
 The amount you paid for the withdrawn subject will appear as a credit on your Fee Account Statement.
 This credit will be used to cover owing tuition fees for any other enrolled subjects.